3 days in Milan: Itinerary of what to see in Milan (+ map)

 You can walk around the complex for free or visit the museum for a small fee.
 Behind the castle is the large Sempione Park, where locals spend their leisure time.
 There are plenty of benches, ponds, toilets and refreshments.
 An ideal place to relax.

 On the other side of the park, the Arco della Pace towers majestically (about a 15-minute walk from Sforza Castle).
-You can’t climb it like the Arc de Triomphe in Paris, but it’s still definitely worth seeing.
+You can’t climb it like the Arc de Triomphe in Paris, but it’s still worth seeing.

 Arco della Pace Milan